-- Midterm 1: In-class exam.
-Covers up to and including the 09/19 lecture on CALL. - Midterm 2: In-class exam.
-Covers up to and including the 10/24 lecture on Performance, Floating Point, and Tech Trends. - Final: An accumulation of all topics covered in the course.
+- Midterm 1: Covers up to and including the 02/08 lecture on CALL - Midterm 2: Covers up to and including the 03/15 lecture on Performance, Floating Point, and Tech Trends. - Final: Consists of 3 sections: MT1 material, MT2 material, post-MT2 material.
+Performance on MT1/MT2 sections can override Midterm 1 and Midterm 2 grades (see clobber policy).

-On each exam, you will be given a MIPS Green Sheet (http://www-inst.eecs.berkeley.edu/~cs61c/resources/MIPS_Green_Sheet.pdf) attached to the exam.
-Additionally, you will be allowed to bring handwritten or typed cheat sheets as indicated below:
+On each exam, you will be given a RISC-V Green Sheet

+(https://inst.eecs.berkeley.edu/~cs61c/sp18/img/riscvcard.pdf) attached to the exam.
+Additionally, you will be allowed to bring handwritten cheat sheets as indicated below:

-- Midterm 1: One 8.5"x11", double-sided cheat sheet. - Midterm 2: Two 8.5"x11", double-sided cheat sheets (it is recommended that you re-use your cheat sheet from midterm 1). - Final: Three 8.5"x11", double-sided cheat sheets (it is recommended that you re-use your cheat sheets from the two midterms).
+- Midterm 1: One 8.5"x11", double-sided cheat sheet. - Midterm 2: One 8.5"x11", double-sided cheat sheet. - Final: Three 8.5"x11", double-sided cheat sheets (it is recommended that you re-use your cheat sheets from the two midterms).